 If you’ve set yourself up financially well for retirement, congratulations!
 You can now reap the fruits of your career and be rewarded for your diligent efforts to save and invest.
 And while you should enjoy your retirement to the fullest extent possible, it’s not the time to simply toss prudent financial planning out the window.

 Although it’s understandable that you may want to splurge once you finally hang up your work boots, without maintaining some financial discipline, that nest egg you’ve worked so hard to accumulate could run out long before you expect.
 If you desire something strongly in retirement, it can make you prone to overspending, something that should be avoided when you’re living off a limited income.
+Here’s a look at some of the most popular categories that retirees tend to overspend on to help you avoid falling into that trap.

 One of the first things many retirees want to do after they’ve finished working is to go on a vacation.
 While this is part of the joy of being retired, it’s also an area which is ripe for overspending.